joonarafael/visualpathfinder/documentation/user_manual.md

 Tool Bar includes selection for the current tool.

 - Start: Select the start tile.
 Only one start tile may exist at a time, so the old one will be removed.

 - Finish: Select the goal tile.
 Only one goal tile may exist at a time, so the old one will be removed.

 - Eraser: Erase wall tiles and turn them into regular path tiles.

 - Wall: Create walls that cannot be traversed through.

+**Run Bar**

+Run Bar includes the statistics of recent pathfinding runs.

+Here you may compare the different algorithms against eachother **on the same map**.

+**PLEASE NOTE:** All recorded statistics will be lost once the map is changed **and** a new algorithm is run.
+Previous records will be stored as long as no new algorithm is run on the changed map.

 ### Menu